yousufmohammad26/DocumentMetadataUploader/DEPLOYMENT.md

 This document outlines options for deploying the Docway 360 document metadata application.

-## Important Note About AWS Amplify

-While AWS Amplify is excellent for frontend applications, it has limitations when deploying full-stack applications with active backend servers.
-The Docway 360 application includes both frontend and backend components, so we recommend the following deployment options:

 ## Option 1: AWS Elastic Beanstalk (Recommended)

 AWS Elastic Beanstalk is specifically designed for full-stack applications like ours.